kodelint/git-selective-ignore/README.md

     # Ignore a debug block in `src/lib.rs`
     git-selective-ignore add src/lib.rs "//# DEBUG START ||| //# DEBUG END" --pattern-type block-start-end
     ```
-  - If you or your team follow a specfic pattern
+  - If you or your team follow a specific pattern
     ```bash
     # Ignore a debug block in `src/lib.rs`
     git-selective-ignore add all "//# DEBUG START ||| //# DEBUG END" --pattern-type block-start-end